 about

-We believe the future belongs to people who can hold complexity, empathy, and humor all at once.
-To women who refuse to shrink their perspectives to fit a party line.
-To men who care about balance more than bravado.
-To anyone who has ever thought: “I don’t see myself in today’s media landscape.”
+We believe the future belongs to people who can hold complexity, empathy, and nuance.
+To women who refuse to shrink their perspectives and to anyone who has ever thought: “I don’t see myself in today’s media landscape.”

 “fight for the things that you care about, but do it in a way that will lead others to join you.”